 At the beginning of the year 2023, the Supervisory Board consisted of three members.
 On March 8, 2023, at the request of the Management Board, the Munich Local Court appointed Mr. Detlef Dinsel to the Supervisory Board in accordance with section 104 AktG.
 Since then, the Supervisory Board has consisted of four members.
-Since the departure of the Deputy Chairman of the Supervisory Board, Mr. Thies Eggers, from the Supervisory Board on June 13, 2023, the
+Since the departure of the Deputy Chairman of the Supervisory Board on June 13, 2023, the